xiaoxiaoliu10/Agent-First-Organization/docs/docs/Tools.md

 # Implementation
 :::tip  Technical Details
-Tools can be seen as a wrapped Worker that converts parameters and return values to MessageStates.
+Tools could be thought of as a Worker-wrapped method that has the framework translate values to and from MessageStates.
 :::

 Unlike Workers, there are no BaseWorker equivalent for Tools as it is designed to be unstructured.
 Instead, Tools could be easily created from any method through `@register-tool` decorator.
-To turn a method into a tool, just add a `@register-tool` decorator on the method itself with 4 parameters: **description**, **slots**, **outputs**, **isComplete**.
+To turn a method into a tool, just add a `@register-tool` decorator on the method declaration with 4 parameters: **description**, **slots**, **outputs**, **isComplete**.

 ## Parameters
 ### Description